CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - The Shape of the Earth.md

 ```math
 N = a \sec(\psi)
 ```
 Let us now find the distance between the center and the intersection point of the normal line and the axis, i.e. the distance $CO$.
-From the triangle $CMO$, we can see:
+From the triangle $PMO$ and $CMO$, we can see:
 ```math
 \rho\sin(\phi - \phi') = CO \sin(90\degree - \phi)
 ```